 - Spreading computer viruses;

 - Attempting to gain authorized access to system programs or computer equipment and files, including attempts to override any fire walls or other security techniques on the network, including the use of proxy server;

 - Using University technology for commercial purposes or financial gain;

 - Vandalizing equipment, including but not limited to defacing, disassembling or destroying equipment, computers or network’

 - Attempting to obtain and/or using any administrative passwords is expressly forbidden and will result in termination of privileges and disciplinary actions.

-Irresponsible use, which includes but is not limited to revealing of your Mount password(s) to others without the approval of a line officer or inappropriate communication within social media, may result in loss of your network privileges and may lead to disciplinary action up to and including suspension or dismissal as defined in the University’s Student and Employee Handbooks.
+Irresponsible use of Mount St. Joseph’s information technology may result in loss of your network privileges and may lead to disciplinary action up to and including suspension or dismissal as defined in the University’s Student and Employee Handbooks.